regisphilibert/rp_hugo/content/post/mutlilingual-1/index.md

 Not only does Hugo make it possible to share resources among translations, it also lets you localize a resource!

 Let’s go back to our about pages and turn them into Bundles.
-For clarity we’ll use the « directory » management system.
+For clarity we’ll use the "_per directory_" management system.

 ```
 content